KarloKorbar/multimodal_depression_detection/Chapters/4_implementing_individual_modalities.md

 ### Model Persistence and Deployment

-The framework implements sophisticated model persistence strategies that are tailored to the specific requirements of each modality.
+The framework implements model persistence strategies that are tailored to the specific requirements of each modality.
 The serialization approaches have been carefully designed to preserve all necessary information for model deployment and subsequent training continuation:

 ```python
 # Text model